 The aluminium industry works as an integrated value chain.
-The competitiveness of downstream industries that transform or recycle aluminium benefit from the expertise, quality and proximity of supply coming from midstream (primary) producers within strong regional industry clusters.
+The competitiveness of downstream industries that transform or recycle aluminium, benefit from the expertise, quality, and proximity of supply from midstream (primary) producers within strong regional industry clusters.
 Major rolling mills are often associated with primary production and are themselves linked to leading recycling facilities.
-Furthermore, some strategic customer sectors, such as high voltage cable manufacturers or super alloy industries, depend on high quality primary aluminium supplies.
+Further on, some strategic customer sectors, such as high voltage cable manufacturers or super alloy industries, depend on high quality primary aluminium supplies.

-In the past ten years EU policies and regulations have been implemented without any robust cross-sector assessment of their impact on the competitiveness of the European aluminium industry.
-With globally fixed commodity prices set on the London

-Metal Exchange, regulatory costs cannot be passed on, leading to primary producers in Europe losing significant ground vis-à-vis international rivals.
-This is impacting on the competitiveness of the entire industry value chain, including the aluminium industry's great potential to boost growth and provide resource-efficient solutions in transport, buildings, packaging and aerospace sectors, among others.
+In the past ten years EU policies and regulations have been implemented without any robust cross-sectorial assessment of their impact on the European aluminium industry's competitiveness.
+With globally fixed commodity prices set on the London Metal Exchange, regulatory costs cannot be passed on, leading to primary producers in Europe losing significant ground vis-à-vis international rivals.
+This is impacting the competitiveness of the entire industry value chain, including the aluminium industry's great potential to boost growth and provide resource-efficient solutions in, amongst others, transport, buildings, packaging, and aerospace.